 There is the Arc de Triomphe and the Louvre for the history buffs.
 Wander along the cobblestone streets of Paris’ city center to find some of the best cuisines and breathtaking art.
 From beautiful museums, art galleries, and old churches to the natural beauty of trees along the River Seine.

 Among the best things to do in Paris is to join the River Seine cruise.
-From the river, you can see some of the city’s most iconic views, including that of Notre-Dame, Ile de la Cité, and even (yes!) the Eiffel Tower.
+You can see some of the city’s most iconic views from the river, including that of Notre-Dame, Ile de la Cité, and even (yes!) the Eiffel Tower.

 The city is also famous for shopping, especially brand-name clothes, designer bags, and luxury accessories.
 The perfect time to visit the city is between June and August, but be mindful that some of the area’s attractions, like Versailles, are not air-conditioned, so they can be quite uncomfortable.